NVIDIA/NeMo-Guardrails/examples/reference_demo/BasicAuth/README.md

 What is your user id?
 > 12345
 Thank you for sharing your user id!
-Thank you for sharing your user id!
 What is your first name?
 > alice
 Good to meet you Alice!
-Good to meet you Alice!
 What is your last name?
 > ecila
-success till here
-Thank you for sharing your last name too, Alice ecila!
 Thank you for sharing your last name too, Alice ecila!
 You have been authenticated Alice ecila!
 > ^C